 Learn basic research methods skills for conducting scholarly research and communicating information in well-written academic papers.
 The course provides an overview of research approaches and focuses on the detailed procedures for conducting qualitative case studies, which is the foundation for most basic military studies related research conducted in academic, government, and business applications.
 The student will produce a master’s level research paper as the final output by learning and producing elements of the research paper over the span of the course.
-This course prepares the student for success in subsequent courses that require scholarly research and graduate-level written papers and enables students to be well-prepared to produce a research proposal and a comprehensive research paper in the final CAPSTONE course.
+This course prepares the student for success in subsequent courses that require scholarly research and graduate-level written papers and enables students to be well prepared to produce a research proposal and a comprehensive research paper in the final CAPSTONE course.
 This course is required as the first course in the MA in National Security Studies Program.

 MILS510 Strategic Military Leadership (3 semester hours)

 This course provides an understanding of strategic leadership as applied to military and civilian aspects of government.
 Through a broad examination of strategic leadership principles and theories, and relevant case studies, students explore the interaction of strategic leaders with the media, civil society, and the nation’s political leaders.
 Students learn how successful strategic leaders have used transformational leadership skills to innovate, motivate, and transform people and enterprises.
-Prerequisite: NSEC500 or MILS500.
+(Prerequisites: NSEC500 or MILS500)

 MILS512 Great Military Leaders (3 semester hours)

 This course is an in-depth analysis of the characteristics of leadership common to great military leaders.
-It focuses on those personalities and decision making skills that are inbred and/or learned by the great leaders.
+It focuses on those personalities and decision-making skills that are inbred and/or learned by the great leaders.
 Students compare and contrast the characteristics of great military leaders and choose a specific leader to assess the persona of that individual.
 Special emphasis is on investigating the biographical literature and what sources reveal about personality and leadership style.